MysteryPancake/Houdini-Fun/README.md

 Another thing you can make with the [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) is a geometry equalizer.

-Like with sound, you can exaggerate or reduce certain frequencies (eigenvectors) of the geometry for blurring and sharpening effects.
+You can exaggerate or reduce certain frequencies (eigenvectors) of the geometry for blurring and sharpening effects.

 <img src="./images/hdas/laplacian_filter.webp" width="500">